adobe/buildrunner/README.rst

         # images but may not be desired when building images for publishing
         no-cache: true/false (defaults to false)

+        # Instead of building import the given tar file as a Docker image.
+If
+        # this value is present all other options are ignored and the resulting
+        # image is passed to subsequent steps.
+        import: path/to/image/archive.tar

 Running Containers (the 'run' step attribute)
 =============================================